Carrot

 Fiber: 2.8 grams

-Consider incorporating carrots into a meal with adequate protein and healthy fats to minimize post-meal blood sugar spikes.
+Consider consuming carrots with a protein or fat source to minimize blood sugar spikes.

-- Grilled chicken breast β Lean protein source, low in carbs
+- Grilled chicken breast – Lean protein source

-- Bell pepper β Rich in vitamins and fiber, low in carbs
+- Bell peppers – Rich in vitamins and antioxidants

 Pair with a source of protein or healthy fats to slow down digestion.